darookee/mysql-development-proxy/README.md

 To clear the list of queries, send a GET request to `/reset`.

+The included `docker-compose.yml` is an example of how to use this in a development environment.

 ## Notes
 - This proxy is not intended for use in production environments.
 - Binary data in queries is not converted, which may result in problems when using the stored queries.